Neurological disorder: Mental functioning

 On the other hand, dissociation refers to partial or complete disruption of the integration of a person's conscious functioning, such that a person may feel detached from one's emotions, body and/or immediate surroundings.
-At one extreme this may be diagnosed as depersonalization disorder.
+In extreme cases, this may be diagnosed as depersonalization-derealization disorder.
 There are also conditions viewed as neurological where a person appears to consciously register neurological stimuli that cannot possibly be coming from the part of the nervous system to which they would normally be attributed, such as phantom pain or synesthesia, or where limbs act without conscious direction, as in alien hand syndrome.
-Theories and assumptions about consciousness, free will, moral responsibility and social stigma can play a part in this, whether from the perspective of the clinician or the patient.

-Conditions that are classed as mental disorders, or learning disabilities and forms of intellectual disability, are not themselves usually dealt with as neurological disorders.
+Conditions that are classed as mental disorders, learning disabilities, and forms of intellectual disability, are not themselves usually dealt with as neurological disorders.
 Biological psychiatry seeks to understand mental disorders in terms of their basis in the nervous system, however.
 In clinical practice, mental disorders are usually indicated by a mental state examination, or other type of structured interview or questionnaire process.
 At the present time, neuroimaging (brain scans) alone cannot accurately diagnose a mental disorder or tell the risk of developing one; however, it can be used to rule out other medical conditions such as a brain tumor.
 In research, neuroimaging and other neurological tests can show correlations between reported and observed mental difficulties and certain aspects of neural function or differences in brain structure.
 In general, numerous fields intersect to try to understand the basic processes involved in mental functioning, many of which are brought together in cognitive science.
 The distinction between neurological and mental disorders can be a matter of some debate, either in regard to specific facts about the cause of a condition or in regard to the general understanding of brain and mind.

-Moreover, the definition of disorder in medicine or psychology is sometimes contested in terms of what is considered abnormal, dysfunctional, harmful or unnatural in neurological, evolutionary, psychometric or social terms.